Expertium/expertium.github.io/RedditBot.md

 I made it so that if a text has 2-5 sentences, two randomly chosen adjacent sentences would be swapped.
 If the text has >5 sentences, four sentences (two pairs) will be swapped.

-I did it for the entire dataset (by "dataset" I mean original + ChatGPTed), this doubled the size of the dataset again, from 2,544 texts to 5,088 texts.
+I did it for the entire dataset (by "dataset" I mean original + GPTed), this doubled the size of the dataset again, from 2,544 texts to 5,088 texts.
 Sure, short texts with just one sentence are duplicated, by meh, whatever.

 ***Can I get more data?!***

 This next technique is my own invention, I haven't seen it in literature.
 I call it "filler sentence injection".
 First, I write down a bunch of filler sentences, such as "Hello everyone", "Hi", "EDIT: added screenshots", "P.S.
 English is not my native language", "Help would be appreciated", "What are your thoughts, fellow Anki users?", "I would like to hear from experts", "I'm not 100% sure", etc. These sentences don't change what the text is about.
 If a text is about learning steps, it will be about learning steps with or without these sentences.
 If a text is about Easy Days, it will be about Easy Days with or without these sentences, etc. Then I randomly inject one of these sentences inbetween two other sentences, or before the first sentence, or after the last sentence.
 For the sake of keeping it similar to a text actually written by a human, some filler sentences like "P.S.
 I love this community!" are only appended at the end, and some, like "Greetings, everyone!" are inserted only in the beginning.
 Obviously, nobody *starts* their post with P.S.

-I did this three times to obtain three more variations of the dataset (by "dataset" I mean original + ChatGPTed + original sentence swapped + ChatGPTed sentence swapped) and it quadrupled the size of the dataset, from 5,088 texts to 20,352 texts.
+I did this three times to obtain three more variations of the dataset (by "dataset" I mean original + GPTed + original sentence swapped + GPTed sentence swapped) and it quadrupled the size of the dataset, from 5,088 texts to 20,352 texts.

 <ins>***CAN I GET MORE DATA?!***</ins>